troglobit/finit/contrib/alpine/README.md

     alpine:/sbin# ln -s finit init

-Before rebooting, make sure to set up a [/etc/finit.conf](finit.conf), and [/etc/finit.d/](finit.d) for your services, possibly also an [/etc/rc.local](rc.local) for one-shot set up and initialization like keyboard language etc.  You can use the files in this directory as templates -- check them both if they need to be tweaked for your installation, you may not run Dropbear SSH or speak Swedish ...
+Before rebooting, make sure to set up a [/etc/finit.conf](finit.conf), and [/etc/finit.d/](finit.d) for your services.
+Samples are included in this directory.
+Notice the symlinks in `/etc/finit.d/`, you can create them yourself or add them at runtime using `initctl enable SERVICE`.
+You can also use a standard [/etc/rc.local](rc.local) for one-shot set up and initialization like keyboard language etc.

 [libuEv]: https://github.com/troglobit/libuev
 [libite]: https://github.com/troglobit/libite